Published Date: 09/05/19

 Between 2003 and 2018, the number of 4-year-olds attending public preschool more than doubled to 33%.
 More and more cities and states have established or expanded programs, and several Democratic 2020 candidates have universal pre-k as a core tenet of their childcare policy.

 In theory, offering universal preschool has tremendous benefits.
 Preschool has been shown to improve children’s social, emotional, and academic skills, helping to prepare them for kindergarten and beyond.
-It can provide opportunities for people, especially mothers, to enter or reenter the workforce providing access to free childcare.
+Universal preschool can provide opportunities for people, especially mothers, to enter or reenter the workforce giving access to free childcare.

 In 2009 Washington DC ambitiously expanded their universal preschool program, offering two years of full-day preschool in public schools, public charters, and some private preschool programs administered by community-based organizations.
 By 2017, 70% of DC’s 3-year-olds and 90% of DC’s 4-year-olds were enrolled in public preschool.